telvarost/MiscTweaks-StationAPI/README.md

 * Disable player/mobs trampling farmland.
 * Disable player trampling farmland if player is not wearing boots.
 * Disable player trampling farmland if player is wearing leather boots.
+* Equalize base armor durability.
+  * Helmet, Chestplate, Leggings, and Boots will all have the same durability
+* Modern armor defense points.
+  * Lower tiers have less defense and defense does not decrease with durability loss
 * Shapeless Jack o’ Lanterns, default true.
 * Stairs recipes craft 1-16 stairs.
   * Note: There currently seems to be a bug with GlassConfigAPI where Integer configs need to be saved twice to take effect